 If you search for the hashtag #28daysofblackcosplay on social media, you’ll see a lot of stories and sentiments by black (and even plus-sized) cosplayers who don’t get featured and celebrated as much as non-black cosplayers.
 The cosplay community dedicates the entire month of February to breaking the stigma and stereotypes and putting an end to body or skin shaming.

 We keep saying it over and over again, but is it really still true that anyone can cosplay?

 The future of cosplay could be fraught with legal issues

-Just last month, the Japanese government delivered news that might change the cosplay industry as we know it, especially in the Land of the Rising Sun.
+In 2021, the Japanese government delivered the news that might change the cosplay industry as we know it, especially in the land of the rising sun.

-The government is planning to impose a major copyright law on people who earn money from cosplaying.
+The government planned to impose a major copyright law on people who earn money from cosplaying.
 Basically, if you are a professional Japanese cosplayer who has been selling prints or has been getting hired for events, you might start paying the government soon to give you permission to use these characters.
-The government is set to review these copyright rules come March.
-Creators and cosplayers including Japan’s number-one cosplayer Enako have been involved in the framework process and have given their inputs on this issue.
+Creators and cosplayers, including Japan’s number-one cosplayer, Enako, have been involved in the framework process and have given their input on this issue.